Houma Indians

-The Houma Indians was the primary moniker of the minor league baseball teams based in Houma, Louisiana between 1940 and 1952.
-Houma teams played as exclusively as members of the Evangeline League.
-The Houma Indians won the 1946 and 1948 Evangeline League Championships.
-In 1946, four Houma players were implicated in a baseball gambling scandal.
+The Houma Indians were a minor league baseball team based in Houma, Louisiana.
+From 1946 to 1952, the team played as exclusively as members of the Evangeline League, winning the 1946 and 1948 Evangeline League Championships and capturing the 1949 league pennant.
+The 1940 Houma "Buccaneers" played a partial season in the Evangeline League before relocating during the season.

+Houma hosted home minor league games at the American Legion Park.

+In 1946, four Houma players were implicated in a baseball gambling scandal, with two Houma players ultimately ruled permanently ineligible, including player/manager Paul Fugit.

 History

 Evangeline League, 1940

-The 1940 Houma Buccaneers became the first minor league baseball team based in Houma, Louisiana, but the team relocated during the season.
-The Houma Buccaneers began play as members of the Class D level Evangeline League.
-On June 27, 1940, the Houma Buccaneers had a 23–43 record when the franchise moved to Natchez, Mississippi, finishing the season as the Natchez Pilgrims.
-The Houma/Natchez team finished with a 51–79 overall record, placing 7th in the Evangeline League final standings, playing under manager Carlos Moore.
+The 1940 Houma Buccaneers became the first minor league baseball team based in Houma, Louisiana.
+The team relocated during the season.
+The "Buccaneers" began play as members of the Class D level Evangeline League.
+On June 27, 1940, the Houma Buccaneers had compiled a 23–43 record when the franchise moved to Natchez, Mississippi, finishing the season as the Natchez Pilgrims.
+After compiling a 28–38 record while based in Natchez, the Houma/Natchez team ended the season with a 51–79 overall record, placing seventh in the Evangeline League final standings, playing under manager Carlos Moore in both locations.